 This issue may be attributable to your browser security settings.
 If your ‘Privacy’ settings are set too high, then your browser will be unable to store (web) cookie information.
 Check your browser settings to ensure that cookies are allowed.

-Running programs that clear internet history, delete other unused files, or that clean up orphaned registry entries may have a setting to clear cookies as well.
-Disabling this feature will prevent this issue from occurring when logging into Steam via your web browser.
+Running programs that clear internet history, delete other unused files, block cookie creation or that clean up orphaned registry entries may also be responsible for this issue.
+Disabling such programs will prevent this issue from occurring when logging into Steam via your web browser.

 Visit Steam Support and create your support account or login to your existing one if you've requested help from our support team in the past.
 Submit a question with "[Steam Guard]" in its Subject, categorized as "Account Questions" and then "Steam Guard/Email Verification."
 If you don’t have access to the email address that is currently associated with your Steam Account please provide proof of purchase within your ticket.